basnijholt/nijho.lt/content/post/agentic-coding/index.md

 I wanted them all to follow a consistent convention with prefixes like `fix:`, `feat:`, `test:`, `ci:`, etc.

-Obviously, rewriting 1,400 commit messages by hand is insane.
+Obviously, rewriting 1,400 commit messages by hand is not going to happen.
 But with AI?

 I had Claude write me an agent using the Agno framework that would: